newsnowlabs/runcvm/README.md

 - `--env=DKVM_SYS_ADMIN=1`

-## How DKVM works

-1. DKVM's 'wrapper' runtime intercepts container create commands, and modifies the specification of the container before calling the standard containerd runc to actually create the container.
-It determines a suitable kernel, or detects one inside the image.
-It arranges to mount required code, devices (`/dev/kvm`, `/dev/net/tun`) and kernel modules into the container.
-It sets the `/dev/shm` size, and adds necessary capabilities (NET_ADMIN).
-It prepends the DKVM container entrypoint (`dkvm-ctr-entrypoint`) to the container's pre-existing entrypoint.
-2. The `dkvm-ctr-entrypoint` is launched within the standard Docker container as PID1.
-It saves the container's pre-existing entrypoint and command line arguments, environment variables and network configuration.
-It creates a bridge for each pre-existing container network interface for joining the interface to a VM network interface.
-It launches `virtiofsd` to serve up the container's root filesystem.
-It launches a custom `dkvm-ctr-init` process as a new PID1, which in turn calls `dkvm-ctr-qemu` to launch the VM (using [QEMU](https://www.qemu.org/), with the required kernel and with the container’s root filesystem mounted via virtiofs, with the required network interfaces, and with `dkvm-vm-init` as the VM's init process). `dkvm-ctr-init` waits for a TERM signal and, on receiving one, calls `dkvm-ctr-shutdown` (which sends an ACPI shutdown to the VM and tries also to power it down cleanly).
-When its child (QEMU) exits, it execs `dkvm-ctr-exit` to retrieve any saved exit code and exit.
-3. The `dkvm-vm-init` script runs within the VM.
-It reproduces the container’s environment variables and network configuration, then either:
-   - backgrounds `dkvm-vm-qemu-ga` and execs the `/sbin/init` process from within the image; or
-   - execs DKVM's own init process (busybox init), which supervises `dkvm-vm-qemu-ga` and launches `dkvm-vm-start`, which restores the saved container environment, entrypoint and arguments and executes the entrypoint.
-4. DKVM's 'wrapper' runtime also intercepts container exec commands, and modifies the command to execute a wrapper script within the container that uses the QEMU Guest Agent protocol to execute the desired command within the VM.

 ## Limitations

 DKVM currently has the following limitations, which it may be possible to address later:

 - `docker run` arguments affecting the container will not all generally have the expected or even a supported effect on the VM.
 For example, while files and directories can be bind-mounted (and volumes mounted), sockets bind-mounted from the host will not be accessible from within the VM.
 - `docker exec` doesn't currently support `-i` or `-t`.
 This may be fixed in a later version.
-- Returning an exit code from the `docker run` entrypoint currently needs application support: your application may either write its exit code to `/.dkvm/exitcode` (supported exit codes 0-255) or call `/opt/dkvm/sbin/qemu-exit <code>` (supported exit codes 0-127).
+- Returning an exit code from the `docker run` entrypoint currently needs application support: your application may either write its exit code to `/.dkvm/exit-code` (supported exit codes 0-255) or call `/opt/dkvm/sbin/qemu-exit <code>` (supported exit codes 0-127).
 Automatic handling of exit codes from the entrypoint will be provided in a later version.
 - The DKVM software package at `/opt/dkvm` is mounted read-only within DKVM containers.
 Container applications cannot compromise DKVM, but they can execute binaries from within the DKVM package.
 This may be fixed in a later version.

 ## DKVM with Dockside